-Title: Social inclusion for children and young people with complex support needs
+Title: Social inclusion for children and young people with complex disabilities

 Background: Social inclusion is defined by the World Health Organisation as "the process of improving the terms of participation in society, particularly for people who are disadvantaged, through enhancing opportunities, access to resources, voice and respect for rights".
-Disabled children and young people, particularly those with complex support needs, have been recognised as being at increased risk of social exclusion.
+Children and young people with disabilities have been recognised as being particularly at risk of social exclusion.
 The Mae Murray Foundation is a Northern Ireland charity that strives for true participation for all in leisure and social settings, regardless of age or ability.
 This project has been co-created with the Mae Murray Foundation and will underpin their work in social inclusion.